mike99mac/zlma/README.md

   - An abstraction of all z/VM function and administration
 - A RESTful API
   - So other apps can get to the data

+## Goals
+Zlma strives to attain these goals:

+- Modern
+  - Perform much administration from a browser
+  - Avoid 3270 "green screens" as much as possible
+- Centralized
+  - Keep all CMDB data in two places
+  - Keep all z/VM Console data in two places
+- Simple
+  - Use as few web pages and menu items as possible
+  - Use a simple 5-button menu at the top of all web pages
+  - No drop-down menus
+- Well architected
+  - Centralized data
+  - Allow cross-LPAR communication
+  - Use mostly Python code, version 3.10 or greater

 # Overview
 Following is a block diagram of zlma: